huangshuo343/inverse_design_splitter/README.md

 This code uses a deep convolutional neural network to design the Y-splitters with different split ratios.
 Our network is fully unsupervised, so you do not need to pre-generate any structures before training.

 This code is based on `Tensorflow-1.15`, and we have trained our model both on an NVIDIA GTX 3050 GPU (Windows 10) and a Tesla V100 GPU (Linux 3.10.0).
 It requires GPU memory for about 1.5 GB and CPU memory for about 3 GB.
 Since not all GPUs support Tensorflow-1.15, please check your GPU before running the code.
-For NVIDIA GTX 3050 GPU, the Tensorflow is from https://github.com/Fannhhyy/tensorflow1.15-whl-and-cpp-api-for-win-and-rtx3090.
+For NVIDIA GTX 3050 GPU, the Tensorflow is from [Tensorflow-1.15 for Windows](https://github.com/Fannhhyy/tensorflow1.15-whl-and-cpp-api-for-win-and-rtx3090).

 The version of each package can be found at environment.yml.
 You can set up the environment using:
 ```sh